Adult Therapeutic Groups

 ASHA is a closed therapeutic group for adult women (trans-inclusive) who have experienced sexual abuse in childhood.
 In order to participate in this group, individuals need to have completed individual counselling.
 This group offers counselling clients the opportunity to continue their therapeutic process in a group setting.
 Each week focuses on a topic addressing the impacts of sexual violence.

 The first part of the group is spent exploring the topic of the week, and the second half is spent engaging in open circle.
-Open circle offers participants the space to express how they feel or understand the topic of the evening, or to share about experiences occurring in their day to day lives.
-This group can be condensed to run in 8 weeks and run as long as 10 weeks depending on the needs of the group.
+Open circle offers participants the space to express how they feel or understand the topic of the evening, or to share about experiences occurring in their day-to-day lives.
+This group runs once per week for 15 weeks with one break week.

 Men’s Group